kkincade/manager-readme/README.md

 #### THE FOCUS IS ON QUALITY

 Our team will have a bigger impact by doing less, and doing it better.
 We want to develop a reputation of excellence.
 Everything we release should have our stamp of approval.
 Since we have limited time, we should ensure we are working on projects that are important.

+#### START WITH "WHY?"

+Following Simon Sinek's advice in [Start With Why?](https://www.amazon.com/Start-Why-Leaders-Inspire-Everyone/dp/1591846447), understanding the purpose (or WHY) behind your work is of the utmost importance.
+We should always put the purpose of what we are doing before the process (HOW we are building it) and the product (WHAT we are building).
+Clearly understanding our purpose and being able to articulate it to others will help you make better, more informed decisions while inspiring those around you.
+If at any time, your WHY is unclear, ask!
+If no one has an answer, maybe we should be working on something else instead.

 ## Meetings